Leeds' 10 most expensive transfers of all time

 After scoring just nine goals in 33 appearances, Leeds decided to cash in on their star striker for just £7m as they desperately tried to pay the bills.

-After an impressive season in Ligue 1 which saw him bag nine goals and five assists, Raphinha made the move to Leeds and undoubtedly hit the ground running with no less than eight goals and 11 assists in all competitions.
+After an impressive season in Ligue 1 which saw him bag nine goals and five assists, Raphinha made the move to Leeds and undoubtedly hit the ground running with no less than eight goals and 11 assists in all competitions in his first campaign.

-Although a terrible groin injury and then a frustrating hamstring injury ruled Diego Llorente out until February of his first season with Leeds, he did quickly establish himself as a first team regular in the second half of last season and has continued to play a vital role in Bielsa’s team every since as a talented and inspiring central defender.
+Although a terrible groin injury and then a frustrating hamstring injury ruled Diego Llorente out until February of his first season with Leeds, he did quickly establish himself as a first team regular in the second half of the 2020-21 season and he has continued to play a vital role in Bielsa’s team ever since as a talented and inspiring central defender.

 Rio Ferdinand made the move to Leeds in 2000 as not only a record signing for the club but also as the world’s most expensive defender.
 And he certainly lived up to the fee and the remarkable promise he’d shown at West Ham.